-At many such events we organize “Lockpick Villages” where attendees are free to learn, play, and socialize while enjoying mini-lectures and shared lockpicking advice.
+We organize “Lockpick Villages” where attendees are free to learn, play, and socialize while enjoying locksport lectures and shared lock picking advice.
 We also facilitate sportpicking competitions at such conferences and other public forums.

-Experts will be on hand to demonstrate and plenty of trial locks, pick tools, and other devices will be available for you to handle.
+Experts will be on hand to demonstrate these techniques, and plenty of trial locks, pick tools, and other devices will be available for visitors to handle.
 By exploring the faults and flaws in many popular lock designs, you can not only learn about the fun hobby of sportpicking, but also gain a much stronger knowledge about the best methods and practices for protecting your own property.

 Is This Really a Good Idea?

 People often ask us whether this sort of education and sharing of information is a wise and safe practice.
-While TOOOL is surely not blind to the fact that our hobby may seem rather different and even at times frightening to some members of the public, rest assured that these public workshops are helpful to decent, honest citizens… they are not helpful to those who would act as criminals.
-Allow us to explain.
+While TOOOL is surely not blind to the fact that our hobby may seem rather different and even at times frightening to some members of the public, rest assured that these public workshops are helpful to decent, honest citizens—they are not helpful to those who would act as criminals.

-For Lockpicking, TOOOL is happy to provide both the knowledge and the means to engage in this hobby.
-We teach about basic picking techniques and we also sell lockpick equipment, sometimes in person and also on our web site.
-This is part of our core mission, to support the sportpicking hobbyist community.
+As far as lock picking, TOOOL is happy to provide both the knowledge and the means to engage in this hobby.
+We teach about basic picking techniques and we also sell lock picking equipment, sometimes in person and also on our website.
+This is part of our core mission—to support the sportpicking hobbyist community.

-When it comes to Quick & Dirty techniques, we provide knowledge but not the means.
-TOOOL does strive to educate the public about certain risks that are present in the cheapest (and sometimes the most common) lock designs.
+When it comes to quick & dirty techniques, we provide knowledge but not the means.
+TOOOL strives to educate the public about certain risks that are present in the cheapest (and sometimes the most common) lock designs.
 We explain why bumping is a risk, how to mitigate it, what padlocks cannot be shimmed, etc. However, TOOOL does not sell bump keys, bypass equipment, etc.

-And Covert Entry is very outside the scope of a typical Lockpick Village.
+Covert entry is outside the scope of a typical Lockpick Village.
 We provide neither the knowledge nor the means to tackle the most advanced and high security locks in use today.
-While some of our membership — through their work in the security sector — may have knowledge of some exploits such as these, they are not discussed publicly.
+While some of our membership—through their work in the security sector—may have knowledge of some exploits such as these, they are not discussed publicly.

-Does that help to answer some of your questions about what we do?
-Do you have any other concerns or curiosity about exactly what we teach?
-Then feel free to review our slides and instructional resources, or just stop on by a Lockpick Village and meet us in person sometime!
-All who come with a desire to learn and be safe are welcome.
+If you have any other concerns or curiosity about exactly what we teach, feel free to review our slides and instructional resources, or just stop by a Lockpick Village and meet us in person sometime!
+All who come with a desire to learn and practice safely and legally are welcome.

-The Open Organisation Of Lockpickers is a nonprofit enterprise, and as such you do not have to contend with booking fees, speaking fees, or any other major financial considerations for having TOOOL members appear at your event.
-Our staff is all-volunteer, however, and as such the following provisions are standard for arranging a Lockpick Village or any other TOOOL appearance…
+The Open Organisation Of Lockpickers is a volunteer organization, and as such you do not have to contend with booking fees, speaking fees, or any other major financial considerations for having TOOOL members appear at your event.
+Our staff is all-volunteer, however, and as such the following provisions are standard for arranging a Lockpick Village or any other TOOOL appearance:

 Travel and Lodging